FranciscaCerquinho/FEUP-LBAW/A10/README.md

 * Remove user storie [US31](https://github.com/FranciscaCerquinho/LBAW-56/tree/artefacts/A2#owner)
 * Remove user storie [US33](https://github.com/FranciscaCerquinho/LBAW-56/tree/artefacts/A2#owner)
 * Added the functionality of like and unlike auctions and comments [US30, US31](https://github.com/FranciscaCerquinho/LBAW-56/tree/artefacts/A10#822-customer)
+* Added the functionality of reset the user password [US05](https://github.com/FranciscaCerquinho/LBAW-56/tree/artefacts/A10#821-visitor)

 To do that we change the follow db tables:
 * comment